Migrating from Heroku CI to Jenkins on AWS – Part Two

 Now that the master is running as a container and is persisting its files to an EFS volume, we need to do the initial configuration.
 During the setup, Jenkins writes an initial admin password to a file in the Jenkins directory.
 It also outputs this password in the logs.
 You can get to the logs by SSH’ing into the EC2 instance and pulling the logs directly from the container, but this can be tedious and it might not be desirable to have certain individuals have SSH access to the EC2 instance (or anyone for that matter).

 ECS does allow for the configuration of log forwarding to CloudWatch.
-The task definition for the Jenkins master container can be configured to forward its logs to CloudWatch so that way we can view the logs directly within the AWS console instead of having to SSH into the EC2 instance and read the logs directly off of the container.
-With this configuration is in place, once the Jenkins master container has started the initial admin password will be in the CloudWatch logs within the log group configured on the task definition.
+The task definition for the Jenkins master container can be configured to forward its logs to CloudWatch.
+That way, we can view the logs directly within the AWS console instead of having to SSH into the EC2 instance.
+We can also read the logs directly off of the container.
+With this configuration in place, once the Jenkins master container starts, the initial admin password will be in the CloudWatch logs within the log group configured on the task definition.

 Networking Master and Agents

-Now that the Jenkins master has been installed and is running, we needed to setup networking so that the build agents and the master instance could communicate.
+The Jenkins master has been installed and is running.
+Next, we needed to set up networking so that the build agents and the master instance could communicate.
 While we could have used the public web address we were utilizing for the master, that would mean that the communication between the master and the build agents would take place over the public web, which is not something that we really wanted.
 This is also made difficult by the fact that the Jenkins master container, as well as the underlying EC2 instance, could be terminated at any time if one of them fails their health checks.

 Our solution was to run the Jenkins master service behind an internal load balancer.
-While it may seem like overkill for just a single container running on a single EC2 instance, what it gives us is a consistent private web address with which to communicate with the Jenkins master.
-This way even if a new container or a new EC2 instance is created, the address of the master will always be the same.
-By using an internal load balancer, we also ensure that the communication between the master and build agents is carried out within a VPC and not over the public web.
+It may seem like overkill for just a single container running on a single EC2 instance.
+But, it gives us a consistent private web address to communicate with the Jenkins master.
+Even if a new container or a new EC2 instance is created, the address of the master will always be the same.
+By using an internal load balancer, we also ensure that the communication between the master and build agents takes place within a VPC and not over the public web.

 Accessing Jenkins Master from the Public Web